Thomas Harris (Serjeant-at-Law): Family

 There is a monument to Harris and his wife, Dame Elizabeth Harris (born Pomeroy), at the parish church in Cornworthy, Devon.
-Their eldest daughter Anne Southwell was born at Cornworthy Priory and she was baptised on 22 August 1584 at St Peters church in Cornworthy in Devon.
+Their eldest daughter Anne Southwell was born at Cornworthy Priory and she was baptised on 22 August 1584 at St Peter's church in Cornworthy in Devon.
 Anne was a noted poet.
 Their eldest son Sir Edward Harris moved to Ireland where he became a prominent judge.
-Edward was the grandfather of the celebrated faith healer Valentine Greatrakes.
+Edward was the grandfather of faith healer Valentine Greatrakes.
 He was buried in his local church at Kilcredan in County Cork, but the inscription on his parents' tomb strongly suggests that he was reinterred with them.
 They had two other children, Christopher, a soldier who was killed fighting in the Netherlands, and Honor, who married Sir Hugh Harris (not apparently a relative, and evidently a Scotsman).
-The Harris family died out in the male line in about 1643, leading to a particularly acrimonious lawsuit between Sir Edward's female heirs, his daughters and daughter-in-law.
+The Harris family died out in the male line in about 1643, leading to a particularly acrimonious lawsuit between Sir Edward's female heirs, his daughters and daughter-in-law, over the inheritance.